Published February 2021

 Official CXR Read: The right IJ dialysis catheter and left central venous catheter terminate in the distal superior vena cava.
-The endotracheal team terminates above the level of the carina.
-An esophageal probe and orogastric tube is present.
+The endotracheal tube terminates above the level of the carina.
+An esophageal probe and orogastric tube are present.

-Continued edema with bibasilar opacities.
+Bibasilar airspace opacities.
 Small pleural effusions.
 No pneumothorax.
-Dilated bowel.
+Dilated bowel beneath left diaphragm.

 Take Home Points

 An internal jugular central venous catheter should terminate in the distal superior vena cava, approximately at the level of the carina.